antonio-alro/fcm-travel-challenge/README.md

 ## Decision making

 This solution is built over a Rails API application (although it's not necessary).
-In addition, we use Docker with a couple of containers: one for the database and one for the backend application.
+In addition, we use Docker with a couple of containers: one for the database (not used, actually) and one for the backend application.

 Finally, we include a script in the root of the project (`main.rb`) to be able to run the command just as was said in the challenge explanation.
 We can find furhter details about its execution in the section [How to run the script](#how-to-run-the-script).